Velitch/corkino/README.md

 ### Seamless Integration
 corkino comes pre-mapped to MaxMSP for an instant performance and production setup.
 When corkino is plugged into your computer, its hardware controls correspond 1 to 1 with MaxMSP’s interface—no additional configuring is required.
 Whether you are an electronic music artist and MaxMSP is your canvas, a musician using MaxMSP for performance and real-time mixing, or a more traditional musician using MaxMSP on stage or in the studio, you will find the corkino to be the intuitive, powerful instrument that directly links your inspiration with MaxMSP.

+### Production Content Included
+corkino comes packed with a demo version of MaxMSP 8, an infinitely flexible space to create your own interactive software.
+MaxMSP enables musicians and producers to connect ideas together to create software built around you, in the moment, exploring sound without limits.

 ### USB Power & Class Compliance
 For maximum portability, corkino is powered over USB and supports plug-and-play connectivity.
 Users can even run multiple corkino in parallel for more versatility.

-### Production Content Included
-corkino comes packed with a demo version of MaxMSP 8, an infinitely flexible space to create your own interactive software.
-MaxMSP enables musicians and producers to connect ideas together to create software built around you, in the moment, exploring sound without limits.
+**Find out more on my website**[www.gabrielavelitch.com](https://www.gabrielavelitch.com/pages/projects/corkino.html)